DarioJejer/DarioJejer/README.md

 #### Jam Central

   - Jam Central is a web-app developed as a social network for musicians and aficionados of music to share concert events.
-Develop following a .Net course within two weeks.
+Develop following a .Net course within three weeks.
   - Using ASP MVC for the back-end, vanilla JS and CSS on the front-end, Entity as the ORM connected to a SQLServer database.
 Develop with a full suite of unit-tests and intergration-tests using Ninject.
-Deployed
+Deployed by myself on Azure alongside database.

 <p align='center'>
    <a align='center' href="https://github.com/DarioJejer/JamCentral">